Apache Helicopter Maintenance Test Flight

-A U.S. Army Apache helicopter from 1st Battalion, 3rd Aviation Regiment (Attack Reconnaissance) returns from a maintenance test flight on Dec.
-19, 2016, at Katterbach Army Airfield in Ansbach, Bavaria, Germany.
-(U.S. Army photo by Training Resource Specialist Charles Rosemond/released)
+A U.S. Army Apache helicopter from 1st Battalion, 3rd Aviation Regiment (Attack Reconnaissance) returns from a maintenance test flight Nov.
+29, 2016, at Katterbach Army Airfield in Ansbach, Bavaria, Germany.
+(U.S. Army video by Training Resource Specialist Charles Rosemond/released)

 |Date Taken: